straubt1/tfe-ado-project/README.md

 export TFE_TOKEN=<Your TFE API Token>
 ```

-> NOTE: Update the `./repo-terraform-code/ci/tfe-*.yml` files to include the the right ADO Project name.
+> NOTE: Update the `./repo-terraform-code/ci/tfe-*.yml` files to include the the right ADO Project name if it doesn't match.

 ### Terraform

 After successfully running the Terraform you should be able to navigate to ADO and TFE to begin running workflows.

-Azure DevOps New project, note the dynamic pet name:
+Azure DevOps New project:

 ![](images/ado-new-project.png)